ston00/Crime-Map-Analysis/README.md

 ## Our project will present data and some visualizations about the crime rates that are occurring in PG County

 # Target Audience:
-## Everyone is welcome to look at our project
+## Everyone is welcome to look at my project

 # User Manual:
 ## Feel free to look through our page and ask us any questions!